wilburforce83/bionic-epub-convertor/README.md

 ## Features

-- User authentication to secure access
-- File upload and management through a WebDAV server
-- Automatic EPUB file processing
+- Automatic conversion of Epub files to bionic text
+- Processed files can be directed to Calibre library automatically.
+- Full desktop and mobile device navigation and reading of processed books.
-- OPDS server integration for eBook distribution (for some reason that I can't work out opds doesn't work with Moon Reader, on Adroid please use FBReader)
+- OPDS server integration for eBook distribution (for some reason that I can't work out opds doesn't work with Moon Reader, on Android please use FBReader)
-- Scheduled tasks for database updates
+- Self-host on your own server (Raspberry Pi etc)
+- WebDav support if you are a Neanderthal.

 ## Getting Started

-These instructions will get you set up with your own copy of Dyslibria.
+These instructions will get you set up with your own self-hosted version of Dyslibria.

 ### Prerequisites